tpatterson1996/lcc-metadata-manual/adding-products-quick-reference.md

 ---

-This page will provide a brief overview of required fields for a metadata Project record, for more in-depth information, rationale and instructions, please see the relevant section page.
+This page will provide a brief overview of required fields for a metadata Product record, for more in-depth information, rationale and instructions, please see the relevant section page.

 ---

-### Overview of Required/Recommended Fields for Projects:
+### Overview of Required/Recommended Fields for Products:

 To see the fields described in this Quick Reference, select the green edit button next to an existing record in the left vertical menu, or [create a new record](/record-new.md).